12 Effective Ways to Create a More Connected Workplace

 10. Establish an employee directory

-Employee directories are usually thought of as a solution for large companies where employees may not know their coworkers very well.
-This option works for organizations of any size, since it provides workers with the information they need and don’t waste unnecessary time searching.
+Employee directories are usually thought of as a tool for large companies where employees may not know their coworkers very well, or how to get in touch with them.
+This option works for organizations of any size, since it provides workers with the information they need and doesn’t waste unnecessary time searching.

 One of the worst reasons for hanging onto old policies and processes is because “this is how we have always done things.”
 If something is no longer working, then it is time to try an alternative solution.